Brazelton-Lab/seq-qc/README.md

 ## About

 seq_qc is a python package for performing various quality control tasks on sequencing reads.
-Currently, seq_qc has two programs for this - a dereplicator for paired-end reads and a tool for trimming reads based on length and quality score thresholds.
+Currently, seq_qc has four programs for this - a dereplicator for paired-end reads, a tool for trimming reads based on length and quality score thresholds, a demultiplexer that uses barcodes in sequence headers to partition sequences, and a tool for filtering reads based on number of expected errors.

 ## Requirements